Course Offerings

 FASHION DESIGN ACADEMY

 In this hands-on course, students will learn basic fashion product development, merchandising, and design.
 Students will explore the educational and career opportunities in the field of fashion.
-Guest fashion photographers, merchandisers and entrepreneurs will offer presentation.
-For a full-day fashion experience, enroll in “Fashion Illustration Academy” for the second half of the day!
+Guest fashion photographers, merchandisers and entrepreneurs will offer presentations.

 Cost: $330